1.

 14.

 A .
-No specific intervention needed.
+No specific intervention is needed.
 IgA deficiency poses no risk for the patient to receive pRBC transfusions

 E .
 Leukoreduce the pRBC products